Spring Garden Revival

 Phone: (508) 759-0600

-Professional Mulch Selection & Soil Health Benefits for Bourne's Glacial Till & Rocky New England Terrain
+Professional Mulch Selection & Soil Health Benefits for Bourne's Glacial Till & Sandy Coastal Plains

-Bourne’s soils, as identified by the USDA Web Soil Survey, include glacial till (poor drainage, high clay), sandy outwash (excellent drainage, low nutrients), rocky shallow soils, and marine clay near the coast.
-The region’s acidic pH (5.5-6.5) influences mulch selection, favoring materials that support soil health and plant needs.
-Mulching offers significant benefits: moisture retention (25-50% less evaporation), soil temperature moderation (10-15°F cooler in summer, 5-10°F warmer in winter), weed suppression at 2-4 inch depths, and improved organic matter.
-Organic mulches like shredded hardwood, aged wood chips, and pine bark are recommended, while inorganic options such as decorative stone suit specialty uses.
-Always source mulch from reputable suppliers to avoid invasive species, and consult the MA Division of Fisheries & Wildlife for guidance.
+Bourne’s soils, as identified by the USDA Web Soil Survey, include glacial till (high clay, poor drainage), sandy outwash (excellent drainage, low nutrients), rocky shallow soils, and marine clay near the coast.
+The region’s acidic pH (5.5-6.5) influences mulch selection, favoring materials like pine bark for acid-loving plants.
+Mulching offers significant benefits: moisture retention (25-50% less evaporation), soil temperature moderation (10-15°F cooler in summer, 5-10°F warmer in winter), and weed suppression with a 2-4 inch layer.
+Organic mulches (shredded hardwood, aged wood chips, compost blends) improve soil structure, while inorganic options (limestone gravel, decorative stone) are suitable for specialty uses.
+Always source mulch from reputable suppliers to avoid invasive species, and consult the MA Division of Fisheries & Wildlife for guidance on invasive plant material.

 Bourne Stormwater Management & MS4 Compliance Through Strategic Mulching

-Strategic mulching is a key best management practice (BMP) for stormwater control and MS4 permit compliance under the Clean Water Act and MassDEP Stormwater Standards.
-Mulch stabilizes exposed soils, reduces runoff velocities by 30-50%, and filters pollutants from stormwater, protecting local waterways.
-Properly installed mulch enhances infiltration, moderates stormwater temperature, and reduces nutrient loading (phosphorus/nitrogen).
-Erosion control blankets and mulch are used on slopes and drainage channels, with immediate cleanup required to prevent migration onto impervious surfaces.
-For technical support, coordinate with: Bourne Engineering Department
+Strategic mulching is a key best management practice (BMP) for stormwater control and compliance with MS4 permits under the Clean Water Act and MassDEP Stormwater Standards.
+Mulch stabilizes exposed soils, reduces runoff velocities by 30-50%, and filters pollutants from stormwater before they reach local waterways.
+Organic matter in mulch enhances infiltration and moderates the temperature of stormwater discharge, helping to protect sensitive aquatic habitats.
+Erosion control blankets and proper mulch installation on slopes prevent sediment migration.
+Residents and contractors should coordinate with municipal MS4 programs and ensure immediate cleanup of mulch from impervious surfaces.
+For technical support, contact:

 24 Perry Avenue, Bourne, MA 02532